GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 The RNA sequence, the 78 second message, is pretty damn short.

 Maybe it was only a key, and the military lab / rulers of the world were combining it with other things.
 And this one rat was the BINGO winner (Better Call Saul rat).
+So each (nearly identical) rat was being given a different virus to seek out specific behavior changes.
+BIGO rat had the brain reboot / played dead (Tim Finnegan).

+&nbsp;

 At first they showed the petri dishes and oral contact spread.
-But then (once the hive was deeded by the rat and the two at the vending machine) the hive group weaponied it further to air drop / chemtrails on Finnegans Wake release Public House day.
+But then (once the hive was deeded / seeded by the rat and the two at the vending machine) the hive group weaponied it further to air drop / chemtrails on Finnegans Wake release Public House day.